andweeb/presence.nvim/README.md

-    log_level           = nil,                        -- Log messages at or above this level (one of the following: "debug", "info", "warn", "error") debounce_timeout    = 10,                         -- Number of seconds to debounce events (or calls to `:lua package.loaded.presence:update(<filename>, true)`) enable_line_number  = false,                      -- Displays the current line number instead of the current project blacklist           = {},                         -- A list of strings or Lua patterns that disable Rich Presence if the current file name, path, or workspace match buttons             = true,                       -- Configure Rich Presence button(s), either a boolean to enable/disable, a static table (`{{ label = "<label>", url = "<url>" }, ...}`, or a function(buffer: string, repo_url: string|nil): table)
+    log_level           = nil,                        -- Log messages at or above this level (one of the following: "debug", "info", "warn", "error") debounce_timeout    = 10,                         -- Number of seconds to debounce events (or calls to `:lua package.loaded.presence:update(<filename>, true)`) enable_line_number  = false,                      -- Displays the current line number instead of the current project blacklist           = {},                         -- A list of strings or Lua patterns that disable Rich Presence if the current file name, path, or workspace matches buttons             = true,                       -- Configure Rich Presence button(s), either a boolean to enable/disable, a static table (`{{ label = "<label>", url = "<url>" }, ...}`, or a function(buffer: string, repo_url: string|nil): table)

     -- Rich Presence text options